Logo

 When to Contact an Attorney

 Some employers will disregard the law and fail to maintain OSHA standards, or they may act against you for speaking out about the handling of a workplace accident.
 Without proper reporting, workers’ compensation benefits may be limited.
-Consult a knowledgeable Dallas work injury attorney at the Benton Law Firm for a free consultation about your workplace accident case.
+Consult a knowledgeable Dallas work injury attorney at Benton Accident & Injury Lawyers for a free consultation about your workplace accident case.
 Depending on the circumstances, you may be entitled to receive better compensation benefits.
 Speaking out against unethical practices can also prevent future accidents from affecting other employees just like you.
 Your attorney can help you talk with your employer and OSHA officials to make sure that safety and health issues are properly remedied.

 Ready to get the help you deserve?
 Call (214) 777-7777 or